LeadRDRK/OpenBureau/docs/Config.md

 # Config
 Configuration can be done through text files or environment variables.
 There are two files that can be used to configure the server: `config.txt` and `banlist.txt`

+Config properties set in the environment variables have higher privileges than those in the config file, so they can be used to override and quickly test out config values before actually writing them to a file.

 ## config.txt
 Syntax: Each property's name and value are separated by a `=`, each entry is separated by a newline.